immcantation/dowser/docs/install.md

 ```

 If you have any trouble installing the package, it may be due to the Bioconductor
 dependencies.
-You can run the following command to see what other packages are needed:
+You can run the following command to see what other packages may be needed:

 ```R
 available.packages()["dowser", "Imports"]